-The HPWF's landscape position may make it relatively moremakes its extra susceptible to the introduction and/or establishment of nonnative/invasive species.
+The HPWF's landscape position makes it extra susceptible to the introduction and/or establishment of nonnative/invasive species.
 The unit's western border with the Northway (I-87) and many other secondary travel corridors that crisscross the unit are especially noteworthy, since introductions tend to strongly follow motorized travel corridors (see Invasive Species Map on page 31).
 The space that the HPWF holds on the eastern edge of the Adirondack Park, near the populous, agricultural Lake Champlain basin also may contribute to its susceptibility.